sandialabs/matcal/documentation/source/advanced_examples/304L_viscoplastic_calibration/plot_304L_d_tension_convergence_study_cluster.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 172-174
+GENERATED FROM PYTHON SOURCE LINES 174-176

 We can now run the study.
 After it finishes, we can make our convergence plot.

 ..
-GENERATED FROM PYTHON SOURCE LINES 174-176
+GENERATED FROM PYTHON SOURCE LINES 176-178

 .. code-block:: Python